iamalion/pig-dice/README.md

 };
 -->

-It should add the points after each roll
+Test: It should add the points after each roll.
+Code:
+Expected Output:

 ## Setup/Installation Requirements